globe-and-citizen/layer8_dep/README.md

+## GOTCHAS
+1.
+The auth server runs on port 5001 and must me started by calling: $go run main.go --server auth In contrast, the proxy server runs on port 5000 and must be started by calling: $go run main.go --port 5000

+2.
+All functions must be sync or async and CANNOT be both.
+This means that async functions that return a promise must be invoked in a stereotyped way.

 # Layer8
 A suite of  network protocol implementations that sum to create an anonymizing reverse proxy dedicated to dissociating a user's true identity from their online content choices.